qingqingqingli/CPP/wiki/module01.md

 - The compiler-generated copy constructor will not call one of the other constructors you've implemented.
 But the destructor will be invoked to clean up the copy when done.
 - When you pass an instance to another function, when the function runs, it's added to the stack to process.
 A copy of the instance is sent to the stack, not the actual instance.
 Therefore, the system will use a copy constructor to create a copy and when the local copy is out of scope, the destructor will be called.
 However, in this case, the default constructor is not called.
 - In order to actually change the original instance, you need to pass the instance with a pointer or a reference.
 So the function can actually access the location of the original instance and make change to that instance/data member.
 If such case exists, a decision needs to be made between a reference and a pointer

+## File input and output

+### Streams

+- A stream is an abstract representation of an input device or an output device that is a sequential source or destination for data in your program.
+It is represented by a class type.
+- You can visualize a stream as a sequence of bytes flowing between an external device and the main memory of your computer.
+You can write data to an ```output stream``` and read data from an ```input stream```; some streams provide the ability for both input and output
+- In summary, all input and output is a sequence of bytes being read from, or written to, some external device
+- When you read data from an external device, it's up to you to interpret the data correctly.
+You need to know the structure and type of data in advance, and read and interpret it accordingly

+### Data transfer modes

+- There are two modes for transferring data to and from a stream: text mode and binary mode.
+- In ```text``` mode, the data is interpreted as a sequence of characters that is usually organized as one or more lines terminated by the newline character ```'\n'```.
+Different systems interpret the newline character differently.
+In Unix system, it remains a single character
+- In ```binary``` mode, there is no transformation of data.
+The original bytes are transferred between memory and the stream without conversion

+### Text mode operations

+- You can read and write various types of data using the extraction and insertion operators ```>>``` and ```<<```.
+These are formatted I/O operations that occur in text mode

+### Advantages of using streams

+- The primary reason for using streams for I/O operations is to make the code for the operations independent of the physical device.
+	- You don't have to worry about the detailed mechanics of each device.
+They are all taken care of behind the scene
+	- A program will work with a variety of disparate physical devices without necessitating changes to the source code

+- The physical reality of an output stream can be any device to which a sequence of bytes can be transferred.
+File stream I/O will typically be to a file on a disk or on a solid state device.

+- The standard library defines three standard output stream objects
+	- ```std::cout``` : standard output stream
+	- ```std::cerr``` : unbuffered standard error stream (data is written immediately to the output device)
+	- ```std::clog``` : buffered standard error stream (data will only be written when the buffer is full)

+- In principle, an input stream can be any serial source of data, but it's typically a disk file or the keyboard.

+### Stream classes

 ---
 ### Resources